 The SAT can be mysterious and nerve-inducing; your score on this never before seen test will play a huge role in your college application process.
 When I took the SAT for the first time, I didn’t do any preparation and wasn't sure I could reach my target score.

 The best way to lessen your fear is to try to predict your SAT score.
 How can you estimate your SAT score?
 What are the effective methods?
 Do the SAT score predictor quizzes really work?
 This guide will walk you through the different methods of estimating your SAT score and will tell you how to use that prediction.

 The Best Way to Predict Your SAT Score

 The best method to predict your SAT score is to take a full-length official College Board SAT practice test under real testing conditions.
 It’s a big time commitment - over four hours - but it’s the most accurate SAT score predictor.

 Where Can You Find a Practice Test?

-There are currently only four official SAT practice tests created by the College Board; they’re all available for free online.
+All of the official SAT practice tests created by the College Board are available for free online.
 I’d recommend you pick one and print out a copy of the test since you'll be taking the real SAT with pencil and paper.

 How Should You Use the Test?

 To get the most accurate score prediction, you want to mimic the real test as closely as possible.
 This means you cannot use your phone, computer, dictionary or any other outside help.
 You should only have pencils, an eraser, a pencil sharpener, a calculator and extra batteries on your desk.